DoctorDatah/Chicago-Insurance-Redlining-Regression-Analysis-R/README.md

 - **income:** median family income

 ## Goal #
 To compute the effect of different parameters on insurance redlining in 1975, in which race has been a dominant contributor.
-To Creating a Linear model for the involuntary market activity variable (the number getting FAIR plan insurance) based on the other parameters.
+To creating a linear model for the involuntary market activity variable (the number getting FAIR plan insurance) based on the given parameters.
 Hence, we can compare the parameters who effects the redlining most in the past vs the one’s which are affecting it now.
-This regression analysis will give a comparison matric to the policy maker to measure the changes of insurance redlining now and then.
+This regression analysis will give a comparison matrix to the policy maker to measure the changes of insurance redlining now and then.
+As a result, making better polices and providing equal opportunities for every USA national.

 ## Exploratory Data Analysis #